 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.11 is applicable to Fortran in the following cases: in the context of polymorphic pointers; in the use of c_ptr and c_funptr; and in the use of implicit interfaces for procedure pointers and dummy procedure arguments.
-All other pointer conversions are strongly typed.
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.11 is applicable to Fortran in the following cases: in the context of polymorphic pointers; the C-style pointer conversion intrinsics; and in the use of implicit interfaces for procedure pointers and dummy procedure arguments.
+All other pointer conversions are forbidden.

 A non-polymorphic pointer is declared with a type and can be associated only with an object of its type.
 A polymorphic pointer that is not unlimited polymorphic is declared with a type and can be associated only with an object of its type or an extension of its type.
 An unlimited polymorphic pointer can be used to reference its target only by using a type with which the type of its target is compatible in a select type construct.
 A procedure pointer can only be associated with a procedure target.
 These restrictions are enforced during compilation.